Code-Institute-Submissions/uc-frontend-milestone/README.md

 6. "Contact" section with a form aimed at visitor type three and an embedded Google Map to show location of studio
 7. Footer section with a clickable logo that returns the user to the top, a phone number and address and social links

 The callout, about and contact sections have fixed backgrounds showing images of the studio through a tinted overlay.
 This helps clearly mark each section of the website and also adds visual interest.
+On mobile devices the backgrounds scoll with the page; the intended parallax effect does not work on mobile devices.

 ## Future features

-- In future a more interesting gallery design with more up to date photos and pictures of clients training would be added
+- In future a more interesting gallery design with more up to date photos and pictures of clients training will be added
 - Background images are currently static on mobile devices; in the future the images will display in a static/parallax effect like the desktop site while scrolling (using CSS and Javascript)

 <hr>